 A good rule of thumb, just like “don’t advance on Moscow” is “only bad things can happen in the German forests”.

 I recommend the movie, When Trumpets Fade.
 This link has good info on weapons seen in the film.
-My knowledge of the fighting in the Hurtgen is limited so don’t know if the film’s action scenes are pure fiction or derived from historical accounts but if you doubt the madness depicted in the film (infantry is ordered to take a bridge in the face of 88’s and impervious armor firing at will from a ridge), your Paul Fussell.
+My knowledge of the fighting in the Hurtgen is limited so don’t know if the film’s action scenes are pure fiction or derived from historical accounts but if you doubt the madness depicted in the film, (infantry is ordered to take a bridge in the face of 88’s and impervious armor firing at will from a ridge), I refer you to Paul Fussell.